jed709/jed709.github.io/index.md

 There's a lot of output there, but it is very similar to the output you would get from a typical linear model.
 Let's start with the population-level effects.
 Because our predictors are categorical, the model intercept represents tooth length at our reference level, which is `supp = OJ` and `dose = 0.5`.
 The model slopes represent changes in tooth length for other levels of our predictors _relative to our reference level_.
 So, a coefficient of 9.49 for `dose1` means that at levels of `dose = 1` and `supp = VC`, tooth length increased by an average of 9.49 relative to the reference level.
 See?
 Simple enough.
 We also get 95% Credible Intervals for each coefficient.
 Given that none of these intervals contain 0, it appears that our intercept and all of our slopes are credible.
 Finally, the model also gives us R-hat statistics and effective sample sizes for each estimate.
 These are indices of model convergence, which we will not worry about in this tutorial.

+What we will worry about, however, is the fact that we fit this model without specifying any priors.